 2002 came and Ronnie Coleman won yet again, but not without some more controversy.
 Kevin Levrone and Gunter Schlierkamp came into the contest looking massive and in great condition, yet fell short.

-In 2003, Ronnie (now 39 years old) won the title with ease.
+In 2003, Ronnie (39 years old) won the title with ease.
 Neither Jay nor Gunter could touch him.
 His stage presence was untouchable and no one even came close to the conditioning that Ronnie came in with.
-Ronnie was on a roll which many believe will continue for years to come.
 Chris Cormier pulled out of the contest at the last minute due to sickness.

 In 2004, there were some changes made to the original format of the Olympia.
 AMI took over the Olympia and a new "Challenge" round was introduced rather than having the normal fourth posedown round.
 Ronnie Coleman dominated again and took home the trophy with Jay taking second place.
 Jay swore things would change for 2005 and that he would be holding the trophy at the 2005 Olympia.

 Orleans Hotel held the 2005 Olympia where once again Coleman won.
-At 41 years old, this gave Ronnie seven consecutive Mr. Olympia titles and he is on his way to break all bodybuilding records.
-Once again second place went to a disappointed Jay Cutler.
+At 41 years old, this gave Ronnie seven consecutive Mr. Olympia titles.
+Once again, second place went to a disappointed Jay Cutler.

 Past Mr. Olympia Results